-As noted, the Ordinance purports to grant two types of consent-consent to provide wastewater service, and consent to maintain, repair, and replace wastewater service facilities.
-The right to provide utility service within the Borough granted by the Ordinance is limited with respect to the fifty-year limit.
+As noted, the Ordinance purports to grant two types of consent-consent to provide water service, and consent to maintain, repair, and replace water service facilities.
+The right to provide utility service within the Township granted by the Ordinance is not limited with respect to the fifty-year limit, while the right to access public streets is.

 None of these statutes contemplates the grant of a municipal consent in perpetuity.
 Under both N.J.S.A.
 48:2-14 and N.J.S.A.
-48:3-11 et seq. both a municipality and the Board must consider a utility's request to do business within the municipality.
+48:3-11 et seq., both a municipality and the Board must consider a utility's request to do business within the municipality.
 If such consents were given perpetual effect, then there would be no such role for future governing bodies of the municipality, or for future Boards.
 It is Rate Counsel's position that the Legislature did not intend to enable municipalities, or the Board, to take action that would be binding on future municipal officials, and future Boards, in perpetuity.